XPing365/xping365-sdk/docs/wiki/tutorial.md

 # Tutorial: Get started with XPing365 SDK

 This tutorial demonstrates how to create a .NET console application that utilizes the XPing365.Availability library.
 You will start by creating a basic test agent and adding a reporting service.
 Then, you will build upon that foundation by creating a validation pipeline that contains multiple test components which will run test operations to validate server response.

+Check out the Samples folder on our GitHub repository [xping365-sdk/tree/main/samples](https://github.com/XPing365/xping365-sdk/tree/main/samples) to discover more amazing examples and learn how they can benefit you.

 ## Prerequisites